DarwinDog/GuessingGame/README.md

     bash Guessinggame.sh

-The game will terminate when you gues the currect number of files in the folder
+The game will terminate when you guess the correct number of files in the folder

 The number of lines in the Guessinggame.sh file are:
 23